md-user

 With our award-winning claims service, making a claim is simple.
 For guidance on to make a claim, visit our claims page.

-• How is Markel regulated?
+• How are Markel Direct regulated?

-Markel is regulated by the Financial Conduct Authority and Prudential Regulation Authority.
-Visit the Financial Services Register to learn more.
+Markel Direct is a trading name of Markel International Insurance Company Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Find out more on the Financial Services Register.